UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - UI changes in UMG-CORE: Buttons should have a hover effect.
 - Also, ALL buttons should play a sound when pressed.
 (In NewRunScreen)

-- IDEA: Reduce the number of levels for winning for EASY/NORMAL.
-(Maybe easy only requires 8 levels to win...?
-Normal/Hard 10 levels?)